colektivo/song-song-song/readme.md

 ### ToDo

-* move css to radium
+* check what to do with warnings and unsupported properties on Radium
+* make the drag work again
 * Add tests (after exploring phase)
 * Implement onError
 * Implement onLoad